Mackmiller/corporate-employee/README.md

 ### Potential roadblocks

 - There was a strong potential for errors or disorganization if strong pseudocode planning did not occur ahead of time.
 As a result, I spent large amounts of time with psuedocode and sticky notes.
 Lots and lots of sticky notes.

+### Deployment

+- the game is accessible and ready to play at https://mackmiller.github.io/corporate-employee/